 Pedal-assisted power delivery options include a torque sensor or a cadence sensor.
 Torque sensors measure how hard you pedal using a strain gauge and deliver the appropriate power for the rider's chosen setting.
 While usually more expensive, torque sensors can feel more intuitive and natural because they adjust quickly to the rider's movements, providing more power when you pedal harder and less power when the pedals slow down.

 Cadence sensors work more like an on/off switch.
-When you begin to pedal, the motor provides power, but the output usually needs to be manually adjusted using the controls on the handlebar.
+When you begin to pedal, the motor provides power, but the output usually needs to be manually adjusted using the controls on the handlebars.
 Some cadence sensors are a bit “smarter” because they can count pedal rotations (but still do not sense how hard you are pedaling) to adjust power output automatically.
 This type of system is usually more affordable.

 There is a wide variety of ebike interfaces, some with smartphone integration allowing for tracking and navigation.